Aerospace students map out bright futures: 2 land Southwest internships

 The sidewalk on the south side of the Cope Administration Building, which handles foot traffic to and from the Wood-Stegall Center, will be closed for a few weeks for updates and repairs.
 Pedestrians should use the sidewalk alongside Alumni Drive into campus instead.
 For more information about the project, contact the Construction and Renovation Office at 615-898-5699.

-roof: University Writing Center moving into new library home
+Under the same roof: University Writing Center moving into new library home

 by Gina K. Logue

 Beginning in fall 2010, students who want assistance with their term papers, essays or short stories will be able to get help only steps away from the research materials they may need.

 The Margaret H. Ordoubadian University Writing Center at MTSU is moving this summer from its two locations in Peck Hall 325 and Ezell Hall 119 to a single site in Room 362 of the James E. Walker Library.

 The new center will be across the mezzanine from the newly relocated Learning, Teaching and Innovative Technologies Center, where faculty members learn how to integrate creative educational methods and instruments into their teaching.
 The Writing Center also offers assistance to professors with their writing needs, including grants and proposals.

 The mission statement of the Writing Center notes, "We want to cultivate the importance of writing as a process.
 We want to help UWC users become independent writers, capable of recognizing and capitalizing on their strengths as well as identifying and correcting their weaknesses.";

 Dr. Wesley Houp, Writing Center director and an assistant professor of English, says that the relocation means the center's "primary goal is to advance our core service—one-to-one tutoring in writing.
 As director, I believe the UWC and the library are entering into a new, mutually reinforcing relationship—a logical and extremely practical collaboration that will enhance both our services.";